 Stress and Anxiety

-The physical and emotional stress of a car accident can lead to jaw pain.
+The physical and emotional stress of an auto accident can lead to car accident jaw pain.
 This is often due to clenching or grinding of the teeth, which can worsen preexisting TMJ disorders.
 Stress and anxiety can also make existing muscle pain and stiffness worse, which in turn can cause an ongoing cycle of pain.

 What To Do If You Experience Jaw Pain After an Accident